Starbucks: Coffee makers and single-use capsules

+As of December 31, 2020, Starbucks has discontinued producing their own K-Fee pods for Verismo machines, however, third-party companies continue to produce coffee pods for K-Fee machines, of which the Starbucks Verismo is compatible.

 Alcoholic drinks

 In 2010, Starbucks began selling alcoholic beverages at some stores in the United States.
 In August 2014, Starbucks opened its first store in Williamsburg, Brooklyn which by then was among 30 locations serving beer and wine.

 In 2016, three locations within Toronto, Ontario also announced they were going to serve alcohol, including up-scale appetizers like bacon-wrapped dates and truffle mac and cheese.

 Starbucks ensures that the selected locations that serve alcohol are able to accommodate the community, as well as have the space for extra seating and storage.

 Fruit juices, fruit beverages, and sodas

 On November 10, 2011, Starbucks acquired juice company Evolution Fresh for US$30 million in cash and planned to start a chain of juice bars starting in around the middle of 2012, venturing into territory staked out by Jamba Inc. Its first store released in San Bernardino, California and plans for a store in San Francisco were to be launched in early 2013.

 In March 2012, Starbucks began selling a line of iced Starbucks Refresher beverages that contain a green coffee extract.
 The beverages are fruit flavored and contain caffeine but advertised as having no coffee flavor.
 Starbucks's green coffee extraction process involves soaking the beans in water.

 In June 2014, Starbucks began trialing its own line of carbonated sodas, dubbed "Fizzio".
 The drinks required a special machine to make.